-Art and Philosophy was initiatied at the end of the 1980s by Professor Alicja Kuczyńska, the first edition was issued in 1989.
-Around twenty years after the first issue, Ewa Bogusz-Bołtuć and Małgorzata Szyszkowska interviewed Professor Kuczyńska about this initiative, to learn how and why Art and Philosophy was created.
+At the end of the 1980’s Professor Alicja Kuczynska initiated the publication of a new journal, Art and Philosophy, which first saw print in 1989.
+Around twenty years after the first issue, Ewa Bogusz-Boltuc and Malgorzata Szyszkowska interviewed Professor Kuczynska about this initiative, to learn how and why Art and Philosophy was created.

 Art and Philosophy – What is the relationship between Art and Philosophy and Polish Aesthetics, and what caused this initiative?

 Prof. Alicja Kuczynska – At that time, there happened to be no individual Polish periodical dedicated to aesthetics.
 Aesthetics, established in 1960 by Wladyslaw Tatarkiewicz, who was also its chief editor, stopped being published in 1963.
 Aesthetics was the first relatively open, post-war, forum for the exchange of ideas, consequently separating artistic matters from ideology.
 Articles, which appeared in it, were written by such philosophers as Wladyslaw Tatarkiewicz, Roman Ingarden, Jan Bialostocki, Wladyslaw Strozewski, Mieczyslaw Wallis and others.
 The yearly periodical gained positive reviews at home and abroad, from, for example, Harold Osborne, who also published an article in the first issue.

 Introduced in 1964 as a replacement for Aesthetics, the journal Studies of Aesthetics undertook an extended program, which was initiated by the new chief editor, Stefan Morawski.
 In the years 1964-1990, 23 issues of Studies were published.
 The works of Polish authors, the summaries of symposiums, and articles of authors from neighboring countries, were all printed.